 Faith, Family, & Making a Difference by Tanya Sadagopan

 I am a joyful, practical, faithful world citizen engaged in ministry in the midwest.
 These are my musings about spirituality, faith, family, activism, beauty, and congregations with and without walls.
 All the images are my original photography.
 I photograph what inspires me and hopefully these pics will inspire you too!
-I share my suburban life with my Indian husband, two kids in college, two cats, a freshwater aquarium, and a two dogs.
+I share my suburban life with my Indian Hindu husband, two kids in college, two cats, a freshwater aquarium, and a dog.

 We are a people gathered together today, in this place, in this time, to reflect, to imagine, and to step forth into a new future where we are called to a greater purpose by a God under whose Divine eyes watch over us on this day.